Tobacco Excise Tax

 A stamp is printed or made under the authorization of a taxing authority and used to pay cigarette or other tobacco products taxes.

 To purchase and affix cigarettes stamps, a distributor must have cigarettes license and stamping machine to affix the stamps on cigarettes packs of 20s or 25s sizes.
 Stamps are packaged in rolls of 30,000 and 7,200.
 The rolls of 30,000 are affixed to packages of cigarettes containing 20 sticks.
 The rolls of 7,200 stamps are affixed to packages of cigarettes containing 25 sticks.
-Keeping track of actual inventory of affixed and un-affixed stamps inventory is important to be in compliance with Department of Revenue and Attorney General office tax rules.
+Keeping track of actual inventory of stamps and affixed stamps inventory is important to be in compliance with Department of Revenue and Attorney General office tax rules.
 The unused stamps will be used as the ending inventory of stamps on hand.
 Rolls of stamps should be kept in save place and a list with check out/in dates, quantities, and handlers names for record.
-The purpose of the inventory of all states stamps is to ensure that the distributor has enough stamps on hand to cover the unstamped packs of cigarettes.
+The purpose of the inventory of all states stamps is to ensure that the distributor has enough stamps on hand to cover the packs of cigarettes.

 There are two types of returns, returns from retailers back to distributors and returns from distributors back to manufacturers.